A Motivic Pairing and the Mellin Transform in Function Fields: Introduction

 for suitable $s\in \C$ (see \cite{Zag} for details and convergence discussion).
 A classical formula relates the Mellin transform of the exponential function to the Riemann zeta function and the gamma function.
 Let $f = 1/(e^x-1)$.
 Then we have

 One of the main results in this paper establishes an analogue of the above formula for function fields of curves defined over a finite field.
-Developing integration techniques for characteristic $p$ function fields has traditionally been very difficult due to the difficulty of defining characteristic $p$ additive measures.
+Developing integration techniques for characteristic-$p$ function fields has traditionally been very difficult due to the difficulty of defining characteristic-$p$ additive measures.
 In this paper, we sidestep the need for integration by instead defining maps arising from the motivic structure of certain $t$-modules related to the Carlitz zeta function which take the place of integration in this specific situation.

 We now briefly state a special case of the main theorem of this paper and explain why this should be viewed as the correct analogue of the Mellin transform.
 Let $q=p^r$ be a prime power, and let $A = \F_q[\theta]$ and $K=\F_q(\theta)$ (in most sections of the paper we actually prove our results for an arbitrary function field).
 Let $K_\infty= \F_q((1/\theta))$ and let $\C_\infty$ be a completion of an algebraic closure of $K_\infty$.
-Set $u = \frac{\tilde \pi}{t-\theta}\in \C_\infty(t)$, where $\tilde \pi$ is the Carlitz period (see \eqref{E:Carlitz period def}) and $t$ is an independent variable.
-For a specified element $\bz \in\C_\infty^n$ ($n$ is the dimension of a particular $t$-module) we define a map $\delta_{1,\bz}^M$ from a $t$-motive $M$ to $\C_\infty$, which we view as an analogue of integration.
-We then have the following special case of our main theorem. \begin{theorem} (Special case of Corollary \ref{C:Carlitz zeta prod}) Set $n=1$.
+Set $u = \frac{\tilde \pi}{\theta-t}\in \C_\infty(t)$, where $\tilde \pi$ is the Carlitz period (see \eqref{E:Carlitz period def}) and $t$ is an independent variable.
+For a specified element $\bz \in\C_\infty$ (here $n$ is the dimension of a particular $t$-module) we define a map $\delta_{1,\bz}^M$ from a $t$-motive $M$ to $\C_\infty$, which we view as an analogue of integration.
+We then have the following special case of our main theorem. \begin{theorem} (Special case of Corollary \ref{C:Carlitz zeta prod}) Set $n=1$, $\bz = 1$ and let $M$ be the $t$-motive associated to the Carlitz module $C$.
 Then we have

 where $\exp_C$ is the Carlitz exponential function, and $\Gamma_A$ and $\zeta_A$ are function field versions of the gamma and Riemann zeta function, respectively (see \eqref{E:zeta def} and \eqref{E: Carlitz factorials}). \end{theorem}